-A Net Zero Energy (NZE) school is a highly efficient school that produces as much renewable energy as it uses over a 12 month period.
+Net Zero Energy (NZE) schools are high-performance learning environments that produce as much renewable energy as they use.
 Interested in transitioning your child’s school system to NZE, but don’t know where to start?
 Here are five steps you can take as a parent.

 Safety is on everyone's minds as we begin to re-enter the public realm.
 We check in with CMTA's Tracy Steward, a mechanical engineer who has been a champion of integrating health and wellness in building design.
 Tracy shares five things that every project can do to reduce transmission and increase occupant health.